Danielduel/beatsaber-request-ui/docs/verification.md

 Users can search for maps using input and the "Search" button.
 The extension is showing the result of the search as a list with different data fields.
-Fields such as key and "!bsr {key}" are magnified when hovering over them to make copy-pasting easier.
+Fields such as key <del>and "!bsr {key}" are</del> is magnified when hovering over them to make copy-pasting easier.
+Last field is a button which copies command to the clipboard to be pasted into the chat.
 While searching - the extension should communicate that to the user.
 In case of no results - the extension should communicate that to the user.